What is a Certificate of Insurance?

 The policyholder is not liable for external issues caused by contractors or vendors hired, as each must also obtain their insurance policy and submit an active COI.

 Certificates of Insurance are critical for reducing an organization’s risk.
-But because they offer no reward, they regularly dissuade businesses against dedicating the time and resources required to handle their weight effectively.
-Regrettably, the matter compounds by the steady influx of new COIs also needing to be sorted, stored, and tracked.
+But because they offer no reward, they regularly dissuade businesses from dedicating the time and resources required to handle their weight effectively.
+Regrettably, the matter compounds by the steady influx of new COIs also need to be sorted, stored, and tracked.